oli-cs/norris/CONTRIBUTING.md

         - `main-channel-id` - the ID of the main undergraduate channel containing both students and staff (aka `#atrium-chatter`)

-    - `postgrad`

-        - `main-channel-id` - the ID of the main postgraduate channel containing both students and staff (aka `#postgrad-atrium`)

-        - `common-channel-id` - the ID of the student-only postgraduate channel (aka `#postgrad-common-chatter`)

 - `roles`

     - `hierarchy`

         - `undergrad-role-id` - the ID of the role for undergraduate students

-        - `postgrad-role-id` - the ID of the role for postgraduate students

         - `mentor-role-id` - the ID of the role for mentors